Afghanistan

 US and allied forces pulled out of Afghanistan in Aug 2021, and the Taliban took control of the country.
 Afghanistan’s airspace now has no ATC service - the OAKX/Kabul FIR is uncontrolled Class G airspace, and overflying traffic should route around the country.

-Several countries say that overflights should only be on airways P500 and G500 in the far east of the OAKX/Kabul FIR.
-The US permits overflights across the entire FIR at and above FL320.
+Some countries say that overflights should only be on airways P500 and G500 in the far east of the OAKX/Kabul FIR, whereas others allow overflights across the entire airspace at and above FL320.
 Overflights must be on specific contingency routes.

-The primary risks are direct and indirect fire targeting airports and from surface-to-air fire targeting aircraft operating at low altitudes.
-Additionally, the conflict has resulted in no ATC service across the country's airspace and an extreme threat to aircraft and crew safety and security on the ground.
+The primary risk is from surface-to-air fire targeting aircraft operating at low altitudes.
+Additionally, there is no ATC service across the country's airspace and an extreme threat to aircraft and crew safety and security on the ground.

 Major events: